Marijuana Stocks, ETFs, Data And Top News From Cannabis Industry For Week Of Feb. 25

 “Anyone can invest as little as $25,” West told Benzinga.
 “The most important point is that this is really making the industry accessible to everyone!
 I hope I am successful so more companies can build their brands and followings using crowdfunding and not limited to finding accredited investors.”

-Learn more about these news and others from MedReleaf, Namaste Technologies Inc (OTC: NXTTF), GW Pharmaceuticals, MPX Bioceutical Corp (OTC: MPXEF) and EVIO Inc (OTC: EVIO)with our partners at GreenMarketReport:
+Learn more about these news and others from MedReleaf, Namaste Technologies Inc (OTC: NXTTF), GW Pharmaceuticals, MPX Bioceutical Corp (OTC: MPXEF) and EVIO Inc (OTC: EVIO)with our partners at Marijuana Money:

 Interesting Data